hakobyansiras/tumorcomparer/_reports/2021-06-13-gsoc-week-one.md

 ## Conclusion

-This week was really interesting with a lot of new information about package testing and automated github checks.
+This week was really interesting with a lot of new information about package testing and automated GitHub checks.